splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-business-workflows.rst

 Deepu selects the payment service on the service map and opens Tag Spotlight
 ===============================================================================

-Deepu selects the :strong:`paymentservice` node on the service map, and then selects :strong:`Tag Spotlight` to look at errors and latency for the :strong:`Workflow` tag.
+Deepu selects the :strong:`paymentservice` node on the service map and then selects :strong:`Tag Spotlight` to look at errors and latency for the :strong:`Workflow` tag.

 ..  image:: /_images/apm/apm-use-cases/TagSpotlightUseCase_OpenTagSpotlight.png
     :width: 99%